Ygnys/pocketbase/README.md

 PRs for _small features_ (eg. adding new OAuth2 providers), bug and documentation fixes, etc. are more than welcome.

-But please refrain creating PRs for _big features_ without previously discussing the implementation details.
+But please refrain from creating PRs for _big features_ without previously discussing the implementation details.
 Reviewing big PRs often requires a lot of time and tedious back-and-forth communication.
 PocketBase has a [roadmap](https://github.com/orgs/pocketbase/projects/2) and I try to work on issues in a specific order and such PRs often come in out of nowhere and skew all initial planning.

-Don't get upset if I close your PR, even if it is well executed and tested.
+Don't get upset if I close your PR, even if it is well-executed and tested.
 This doesn't mean that it will never be merged.
 Later we can always refer to it and/or take pieces of your implementation when the time comes to work on the issue (don't worry you'll be credited in the release notes).

 _Please also note that PocketBase was initially created to serve as a new backend for my other open source project - [Presentator](https://presentator.io) (see [#183](https://github.com/presentator/presentator/issues/183)),